MatsulabUW/Lab-Tracker/README.md

 1. [Fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
 1. [Select a hosting service](https://duckduckgo.com/?q=list+of+web+hosting+services&t=lm&ia=web)
 1. Follow their instructions to host from a GitHub repository
+1. [Developers] To host this website on your localhost, go to '/frontend-react' and type `pnpm dev --host` on your command line to start the frontend, go to '/backend-node' and type `npm run dev` to start the backend.

 #### How to use the app